Yiadh/ansible-summary/README.md

 ## Strategies

 Strategies are a way to control play execution.
+Ansible supports 3 types of stategies: Linear, Free and Debug

+### Linear

 By default, plays run with a linear strategy, in which all hosts will run each task before any host starts the next task, using the number of forks (default 5) to parallelize.

+#### Serial

 The serial directive can ‘batch’ this behaviour to a subset of the hosts, which then run to completion of the play before the next ‘batch’ starts.

+The serial keyword can be specified as a number, percentage, list of numbers/percentages, which will be applied to the total number of hosts in a play.

+Examples:
+  - name: test play
+    hosts: webservers
+    serial: "30%"

+  - name: test play
+    hosts: webservers
+    serial:
+    - 1
+    - 5
+    - 10

+In the above example, the first batch would contain a single host, the next would contain 5 hosts, and (if there are any hosts left), every following batch would contain 10 hosts until all available hosts are used.

+  - name: test play
+    hosts: webservers
+    serial:
+    - "10%"
+    - "20%"
+    - "100%"

+You can also mix and match the values:

+  - name: test play
+    hosts: webservers
+    serial:
+    - 1
+    - 5
+    - "20%"

+Note:
+- If the number of hosts does not divide equally into the number of passes, the final pass will contain the remainder.
+- No matter how small the percentage, the number of hosts per pass will always be 1 or greater.
+- Ansible will continue executing actions as long as there are hosts in the batch that have not yet failed.

+#### Maximum Failure Percentage

+y default, Ansible will continue executing actions as long as there are hosts in the batch that have not yet failed.
+The batch size for a play is determined by the serial parameter.
+If serial is not set, then batch size is all the hosts specified in the hosts: field.
+In some situations, such as with the rolling updates described above, it may be desirable to abort the play when a certain threshold of failures have been reached.
+To achieve this, you can set a maximum failure percentage on a play as follows:

+  - hosts: webservers
+    max_fail_percentage: 30
+    serial: 10

+In the above example, if more than 3 of the 10 servers in the group were to fail, the rest of the play would be aborted.

+#### Interrupt execution on any error

+With the ‘’any_errors_fatal’’ option, any failure on any host in a multi-host play will be treated as fatal and Ansible will exit immediately without waiting for the other hosts.

+If all hosts within the same play fail, the play wil behave as any_errors_fatal option enabled

+### Free
-A second strategy ships with Ansible - free - which allows each host to run until the end of the play as fast as it can.:
+Another strategy ships with Ansible - free - which allows each host to run until the end of the play as fast as it can.:

     - hosts: all
       strategy: free
+      tasks:
+      ...

+### Debug

+Ansible includes a debugger as part of the strategy plugins.
+This debugger enables you to debug as task.
+You have access to all of the features of the debugger in the context of the task.

+    - hosts: all
+      strategy: debug
       tasks:
       ...

 # Roles